kai13xd/Freighter/README.md

 # Okay, what's Freighter?
 ### Hey there, Kai here.
 Freighter is toolkit made for compiling C, C++, or ASM using DevkitPPC for injecting new code/data sections into GameCube/Wii \*.dol executables.
 This is an extension of Yoshi2's C-Kit I worked on around middle of 2019 because I was abhorred with the methods modders used abusing C.
+# Credits
+ **[Yoshi2 (RenolY2)](https://github.com/RenolY2)**: The OG who made C-kit who made alot of the tools for Pikmin 2 and MKDD.
+He helped raise baby Kai when he was first learning hex and figuring out how pointers worked.
+He made a ton of tools that operate on Gamecube era gamefiles and really made the modding scene pop off.
+Thank you!

+**[Minty Meeo](https://github.com/Minty-Meeo)**: Mostly found around the Pikmin 1 scene but recently has been working on stuff on Pikmin 2.
+He has made alot of great changes to C-kit such as relocating the stack frame and cleaning up the code for injection hooks.

+**YoshiFirebird**: This man helped me ALOT way back when I was first learning C++.
+He originally had the nice idea of using the `#pragma` keyword where C-kit would preprocess the source file and import the injection address wherever it found it.
+Saved time having to backtrack to the build.py when I wanted to adjust the codecave site.
+Also doesn't make intellisense yell at you hah.
 # How do install?
-### Make sure you are using the latest version of [Python 3.10](https://www.python.org/downloads/).
+> ### ⚠️  **Make sure you are using the latest version of [Python 3.10](https://www.python.org/downloads/).**

-After that, simply install using `pip` on your console of choice:
+Simply install using `pip` on your console of choice:
 * Windows: `py -m pip install freighter`
 * Unix & Such: `python3 -m pip install freighter`